The Baal Shem Tov, or Besht — the founder of Chasidism —

 Shma!
 Bayamim hahem bazman hazeh Macabi moshi'a ufodeh Listen!
 In these days, in this season, Maccabee saved and rescued, Hark!
 In days of yore in Israel's ancient land brave Maccabeus led the faithful band

-Uv'yameinu kol Am Yisrael yitakhed yakum v'yiga'el.
+Uv'yameinu kol Am Yisrael yitached yakum v'yiga'el.
 And in our days all the people Israel will unite, arise, and redeem themselves But now all Israel as one must arise, redeem itself through deed and sacrifice.

 Here's the line being quoted and betrayed: Mi yimalel g'vurot Adonai, yashmi'a kol t'hilato – "Who would tell the mighty deeds of YHVH, who could cause all God's praise to be heard?"(Psalms 106:2)

-The exhortation "Shma" is also indicative of the religious antipathy here: the unity that this Shma prepares us to declare is the unity of Am Yisrael, the people, which will "unite, arise and redeem itself" – rather than the unity of God.
+The exhortation "Shma" is also indicative of religious antipathy here: the unity that this Shma prepares us to declare is the unity of Am Yisrael, the people, which will "unite, arise and redeem itself" – rather than the unity of God.
 Mi Yimalel embodies the dangerous hubris that characterized the anti-religious branch of Zionism.
-The message of Mi Yimalel is that we find salvation only through our own strength and power.
-That is the downfall of the State and the tyrant equally.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You're right of course.
-But you know, the song was written in the middle of the 20th Century, by Menashe Rabina, a Communist, a Zionist and a music critic, who was fiercely anti-Nazi.
+But you know, the song (Mi Yimalel) was written in the middle of the 20th Century, by Menashe Rabina, a Communist, a Zionist and a music critic, who was fiercely anti-Nazi.
 Like others of his generation, he was fed up with what looked like Jewish Passivity in the face of Anti-semitism, and that's what fed the lyric of this song.
 Frustration is a legitimate emotion.

 Posted by: Simcha Daniel at December 12, 2007 2:51 PM